 1. Insure Your Ring

-Your ring might be priceless to you, but you won’t be able to replace it with feelings alone if it’s ever lost, stolen or damaged.
-That’s why it’s essential to make purchasing an insurance policy a priority.
+Your ring is priceless to you, therefore, it’s essential to make purchasing an insurance policy a priority, in the event it is ever lost, stolen or damaged.
 Investigate your options, and be sure that you understand the fine print of each policy.

 You can generally insure jewelry pieces through either a specialty insurance company or the company that provides your home or rental insurance policy.
 If you own a valuable stone or designer ring, look for a policy that provides for a replacement of the same quality and grade instead of a policy that will pay out the value of your ring at the time it was purchased or assessed.

 Diamonds tend to attract grease and dirt, so daily wear can take a toll of your ring quickly.
 Preventing dirt buildup is key to keeping your ring in great condition.
 The Gemological Institute of America (GIA) recommends washing diamonds with a mild detergent once or twice a week to maintain sparkle.

 GIA cautions that you should use a soft touch when cleaning your rings.
 Use mild dish soap and a soft-bristle brush for these grease-busting cleanings.
 Allow your rings to air dry thoroughly before you put them back on.
 This will help prevent moisture buildup that can irritate your skin or dull the metallic surfaces of your ring.

 3. Take Your Ring Off from Time to Time

 Your diamond ring is beautiful, and you want to wear it as much as possible.
 Unfortunately, this isn’t the best way to keep your ring looking sharp.
 It’s important to take your ring off regularly, especially when you’re doing activities where it’s likely to get dirty or damaged.

 You should always take your ring off when: